Continental Innovates with Rancher and Kubernetes

 The list of things that you don’t need to do when you deploy a function on a serverless platform is much longer than the list of things that you do need to do.
 Among other things, you don’t need to provision containers, set system policies and availability levels, or handle any backend server tasks, for that matter.
 You can use automatic scaling, or manually scale use by means of some simple capacity-based settings, if you want to.

 The standardized programming environment and the lack of server and container-deployment overhead means that you can focus on writing code.
-From the point of view of your main application, the serverless function is basically an external service which doesn’t need to be closely integrated into the application’s container ecosystem.
+From the point of view of your main application, the serverless function is basically an external service which doesn’t need to be tightly integrated into the application’s container life cycle.

 When would you use serverless computing?
 Consider these possibilities:

 A serverless function can take a request (for information from a user database or an external source, for example) from the site or application frontend, retrieve the information, and hand it back to the frontend.
 It’s a quick and relatively simple task that can be performed as needed, with very little use of frontend time or resources—billing only for the actual duration of the backend task.

 A serverless function can clean up, parse, and filter incoming data streams, process uploaded files, manage input from real-time devices, and take care of other workhorse tasks associated with intermittent or high-throughput data streams.
 Using serverless functions moves resource-intensive real-time processes out of the main application.

 You can use serverless functions to move data to long-term storage, and to convert, process, and analyze data, and forward metrics to an analytics service.
 In a point-of-sale system, for example, serverless functions could coordinate inventory, customer, order, and transaction databases, as well as intermittent tasks such as restocking and flagging variances.